nourou6/wismon/README.md

 The term `wismon` will be used hereafter to refer both the script installed by setuptools and the alias created via manual installation.

+### Upgrade
+Upgrade from an existing installation of `wismon` is essentially no different from a fresh installation.
+Simply repeat what has been done for the previous installation to overwrite old files (uninstallation is NOT required).

 ## Usage
 In general, the `wismon` command is invoked as follows: